onionshare/onionshare/BUILD.md

 Install the needed dependencies:

-For Debian-like distros: `apt install -y build-essential fakeroot python3-all python3-stdeb dh-python  python3-flask python3-stem python3-pyqt5 python-nautilus python3-pytest tor obfs4proxy`
+For Debian-like distros: `apt install -y build-essential fakeroot python3-all python3-stdeb dh-python  python3-flask python3-stem python3-pyqt5 python-nautilus python3-pytest python3-cryptography python3-crypto python3-nacl tor obfs4proxy`

-For Fedora-like distros: `dnf install -y rpm-build python3-flask python3-stem python3-qt5 python3-pytest nautilus-python tor obfs4`
+For Fedora-like distros: `dnf install -y rpm-build python3-flask python3-stem python3-qt5 python3-pytest python3-pynacl python3-cryptography python3-crypto nautilus-python tor obfs4`

+If you find your distro doesn't have some of the Python packages, you can pip3 install them.

 After that you can try both the CLI and the GUI version of OnionShare: